Mario Veltri, Senior Manager, GNCS

-“By collapsing the sequence at FNOL itself, Claim XS aligns capability, capacity, calibration requirements and parts availability before the claim progresses,” says Veltri.
+"By collapsing the sequence at FNOL itself, Claim XS aligns capability, capacity, calibration requirements and parts availability before the claim progresses,” says Veltri.
 “The difference shows up immediately in the customer experience.
-Instead of we’ll get back to you, the answer is specific in terms of what needs to be done, where it will be done and when it can happen.
+Instead of telling the customer we’ll get back to you, the answer is specific in terms of what needs to be done, where it will be done and when it can happen."

 How does Claim XS adapt insurance claims workflows through AI and real-time integration?